SaeedDehshiri/locationTestProjectWithVIPERForWunderTeam/README.md

 # Dedicated to Wunder company with Swift 4.0 by [Saeed Dehshiri](https://dehshiri.com)

-I had been starting develop for Wunder team in germany since 27.
-Sep. to today.
-I enjoy to find new friend in that compoany and I feel like a million dollares.
-This project is a test preject for Wunder team for assessment my knowledge in programming as well as this test my speed in project.
-I explain important content in below:
+I had been starting develop for test project in Wunder team in germany since 27 Sep to 10 OCT.
+I enjoy to find new friend in that compony and I feel like a million dollars.
+This project is a test project for Wunder LLC for assessing my knowledge in programming as well as this testing my speed in project.
+I explain important contents below:

 # Design Pattern
 I was using VIPER architecture for this project because VIPER easy to initial business logis and easy to extent and test.